APPT: Boosting Automated Patch Correctness Prediction via Fine-tuning Pre-trained Models: Results and Analysis

-Comparison results against the existing representation learning techniques are presented in Table \ref{tab:rq1_small_dataset} to Table \ref{tab:rq1_large_dataset} for the both small and large dataset.
-The first column lists the three classifiers and the second column lists the five embedding approaches.
+\emph{\textbf{Results.}} Comparison results against the existing representation learning techniques are presented in Table \ref{tab:rq1_small_dataset} to Table \ref{tab:rq1_large_dataset} for both the small and large datasets.
+The first column lists the three classifiers and the second column lists \revise{the five off-the-shelf embedding models}.
 The remaining columns list the detailed values of accuracy, precision, recall, F1-score and AUC metrics, respectively.
 We present the most recent representation learning work CACHE and our {\toolname} in the bottom part of Table \ref{tab:rq1_small_dataset} and Table \ref{tab:rq1_large_dataset}.
 It can be observed that {\toolname} achieves the best performance under each experimental setting.